Bernardo de Gálvez: Origins and military career

 Bernardo de Gálvez was born in Macharaviaya, a mountain village in the province of Málaga, Spain, on 23 July 1746.
+He was the son of Matías de Gálvez and his wife María Josefa de Madrid, who died when Bernardo was only 2 years old.
 He studied military sciences at the Academia de Ávila and at the age of 16 participated in the Spanish invasion of Portugal, which stalled after the Spanish had captured Almeida.
 Following the conflict he was promoted to infantry lieutenant.
-He arrived in Mexico, which was then part of New Spain, in 1769.
+He arrived at the Viceroyalty of New Spain (present day Mexico plus several U.S. states) in 1769.
 As a captain, he fought the Apaches, with his Opata Indian allies.
 He received many wounds, several of them serious.
 In 1770, he was promoted to commandant of arms of Nueva Vizcaya and Sonora, northern provinces of New Spain.

-In 1772, Gálvez returned to Spain with his uncle, José de Gálvez.
+In 1772, Gálvez returned to Peninsular Spain with his uncle, José de Gálvez.
 Later, he was sent to Pau, France, where he served with the Royal Cantabria regiment, an elite Franco-Spanish unit, for three years.
 There, he learned to speak French, which would serve him well when he became governor of Louisiana.
 Gálvez was transferred to Seville in 1775, and then participated in Alejandro O'Reilly's disastrous expedition to Algiers, where he was seriously wounded during the Spanish assault on the fortress that guarded the city.
 Afterward he was appointed a professor at the military academy of Ávila and promoted to lieutenant colonel; he was made colonel in 1776.

 Spanish governor of Louisiana

-On 1 January 1777, Bernardo de Gálvez became the new governor of the formerly French province of Louisiana, the vast territory that would later become the object of the Louisiana Purchase.
-The colony had been ceded by France to Spain in 1762, ostensibly as compensation for the loss of Florida to Britain, after Spain was urged to enter the Seven Years' War on the French side.
+On 1 January 1777, Bernardo de Gálvez became the new governor of the formerly French province of Louisiana, ceded to Spain in 1762 as compensation for the loss of Florida to Britain, after Spain was urged to enter the Seven Years' War on the French side.

-In November 1777, Gálvez married Marie Félicité de Saint-Maxent d'Estrehan, the Creole daughter of the French-born Gilbert Antoine de Saint-Maxent and the Creole Elizabeth La Roche, and young widow of Jean Baptiste Honoré d'Estrehan, the son of a high ranking French colonial official.
+In November 1777, Gálvez married Marie-Félicité de Saint-Maxent d'Estrehan, the Creole daughter of the French-born Gilbert Antoine de Saint-Maxent and the Creole Elizabeth La Roche, and young widow of Jean Baptiste Honoré d'Estrehan, the son of a high ranking French colonial official.
 This marriage to the daughter of a Frenchman won Gálvez the favor of the local Creole population.
-They had three children, Miguel, Matilde, and Guadalupe.
+They had three children, Miguel, Matilde, and Guadalupe Felicitas.

 As governor, Gálvez enacted an anti-British policy, taking measures against British smuggling and promoting trade with France.
 He damaged British interests in the region and kept it open for supplies to reach George Washington's army during the American Revolutionary War.
 He founded Galvez Town in 1779, promoted the colonization of Nueva Iberia, and established free trade with Cuba and Yucatán.
 Galvez Street in New Orleans is named for him.
 In 1779, Gálvez was promoted to brigadier.